Androniscus roseus sensu auct. Brit. not C.L.Koch, 1837

 GB IUCN status: Least Concern

 Although variable in colour, in life it is usually bright orange or salmon pink, but body pigment is rapidly lost in alcohol.
 The entire body is covered in coarse tubercles, easily seen with a hand lens, and the eye is composed of a single black ommatidium.
+As with all trichoniscid woodlice the antennal fagellum comprises a tapered cone (of indistinct segments) bearing a terminal bristle.

 Distribution and Habitat